night-ghost/minimosd-extra/README.md

 * fixed bug with HUD frame
 * fixed bootloader dependency of SingleSerial

+v831
+* screen switch in rotation mode can be done only once

 If you like this project and want to support further development - you can do it! [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F5UY65DJHF3TQ)